Nov 14, 2025

 The Moment of Clarity: The CRPS Diagnosis

-I had never heard of that word before so I had no idea what it was or how serious it could be.
-So what is it?
+So what in the heck is it?
 CRPS is a complex and often misunderstood condition that can follow an injury and cause ongoing, amplified pain, changes in skin color and temperature, swelling, and functional impairment.
 It does not present the same for everyone and most traditional doctors know little to nothing about it.
+It's called the "suicide disease" and there is no cure.

 Exploring Alternatives: A Crucial Shift in Perspective